What is lung cancer?Lung cancer results from abnormal growth of cells in the lining of the lungs, leading to the growth of a malignant tumour.

 TreatmentTreatment for cancer involves a combination of surgery to remove cancer cells, and chemotherapy and radiation therapy to kill cancer cells.
 Lung cancer is incurable unless complete surgical removal of the tumour cells can be achieved.

-Chemotherapy is used for both NSCLC and SCLC.
+Chemotherapy, which involves giving drugs to kill cancer cells, is used for both NSCLC and SCLC.
 Chemotherapy drugs may be given alone or in combination with surgery or radiation therapy.
 Chemotherapy is the treatment of first choice for SCLC since it has usually spread extensively in the body by the time it has been diagnosed.

 PreventionThe most effective measure that can be taken to prevent the development of lung cancer is to stop smoking.
 Reducing exposure to passive smoking is also an effective method of prevention.